 Even if you aren't able to join one of our book clubs, you can follow what they're reading to get ideas.
 Here's a look at their titles so far this year.
 Click on underlined titles to go to our catalog to place a hold.
-For dates and times of book club meetings, check the calendar.

 "The Swerve: How the World Became Modern," by Stephen Greenblatt.
 A work of history and a story of discovery, in which one manuscript, plucked from a thousand years of neglect, changed the course of human thought and made possible the world as we know it.
 Greenblatt will speak in Syracuse as part of next season's Rosamond Gifford Lecture Series in Syracuse.